Azure/azure-sdk-for-js/sdk/iotcentral/arm-iotcentral/README.md

       const subscriptionId = "<Subscription_Id>";
       const authManager = new msAuth.AuthManager({
         clientId: "<client id for your Azure AD app>",
-        tenant: "<optional tenant for your organization>"
+        tenant: "<optional tenant for your organization>",
       });
       authManager.finalizeLogin().then((res) => {
         if (!res.isLoggedIn) {